OpenWIS/openwis-documentation/_kanban/OpenWIS-Backlog-000061.md

 kanPriority: 1
 kanRepo:
 ---
-Analyse, design, develop and implement solutions to current issues that v4.0 has with metadata harvesting and indexing scalability,
+Analyse, design, develop and implement solutions to current issues that v4.0 has with metadata harvesting and indexing scalability.

+NM is documenting his performance investigations [here](https://github.com/NMichas/openwis-draft-analysis/wiki/Harvesting-performance-investigation)